Yahweasel/libavjs-webcodecs-bridge/docs/API.md

 ### `encodedAudioChunkToPacket`, `encodedVideoChunkToPacket`

 ```
-function encodedAudioChunkToPacket(
+async function encodedAudioChunkToPacket(
+    libav: LibAVJS.LibAV, chunk: LibAVJSWebCodecs.EncodedAudioChunk, metadata: any,
-    chunk: LibAVJSWebCodecs.EncodedAudioChunk, stream: [number, number, number], streamIndex: number
+    stream: [number, number, number], streamIndex: number
-): LibAVJS.Packet;
+): Promise<LibAVJS.Packet>;

-function encodedVideoChunkToPacket(
+async function encodedVideoChunkToPacket(
+    libav: LibAVJS.LibAV, chunk: LibAVJSWebCodecs.EncodedVideoChunk, metadata: any,
-    chunk: LibAVJSWebCodecs.EncodedVideoChunk, stream: [number, number, number], streamIndex: number
+    stream: [number, number, number], streamIndex: number
-): LibAVJS.Packet;
+): Promise<LibAVJS.Packet>;
 ```

 WebCodecs encoded chunks (`EncodedAudioChunk`s and `EncodedVideoChunk`s) can be converted to libav.js `Packet`s, for use in `ff_write_multi`.

-To convert an audio chunk to a libav.js packet, use `encodedAudioChunkToPacket(chunk, stream, streamIndex)`. `stream` is the stream information returned by `configToAudioStream`, and `streamIndex` is the index of the stream in your call to `ff_init_muxer`.
+To convert an audio chunk to a libav.js packet, use `encodedAudioChunkToPacket(libav, chunk, metadata, stream, streamIndex)`.
+`libav` is the libav.js instance in use, `chunk` is the encoded chunk, `metadata` is the metadata sent with the chunk, `stream` is the stream information returned by `configToAudioStream`, and `streamIndex` is the index of the stream in your call to `ff_init_muxer`.
 Use `encodedVideoChunkToPacket` for video chunks.
-Note that these functions are synchronous, and that they do *not* close the input chunks.
+Note that these functions are asynchronous, unlike their demuxing counterparts.

+Due to differences in how libav and WebCodecs handle extra data for codecs, *you must convert at least one packet from each stream before initializing the muxer*.
+These functions convert the packet, but also initialize the extra codec data (because in WebCodecs it's sent with the first packet), and that extra codec data must be initialized before the muxer.
+This can make the ordering of tasks a bit awkward, but is unavoidable.
+You may want to look at the demo in `demo/` for an example of the correct ordering of steps.